Live Bet on Poker

 Best Strategy Still Being Created

-As a relatively new addition to the live dealer online casino gambling landscape, Live Bet on Poker has yet to be fully analyzed by crack casino game experts.
+As a relatively new addition to the online casino gambling landscape, this variant of live dealer poker online has yet to be fully analyzed by crack casino game experts.
 Thus, a full-fledged optimal strategy for the game doesn’t exist.

 However, as would be expected, the best in the business did take a shot at coming up with general guidelines for the game’s strategy.
 According to Michael Shackleford, the renowned casino game theorist who runs the Wizard of Odds website, the best way to break the Live Bet on Poker strategy is by looking at the house edge rate offered at each of the game’s four betting stages (pre-deal, preflop, flop, turn).